 #7 – It doesn’t matter where I get my labels from

 Not all labels are made equal.
-A chemical-resistant label can withstand ethanol and other alcohols, but may smear when exposed to xylene, while a cryogenic label may be well-suited for -80°C freezers but fails at -196°C in liquid nitrogen.
-Regardless of what you need the labels for, whether it’s resistance to xylene during histological analysis or to cryogenic temperatures for freezing patient specimens or primary cell lines, it’s always best to get your labels from a reputable manufacturer who will use only high-quality raw materials.
+A chemical-resistant label may withstand occasional contact with ethanol, other alcohols, and even xylene, but it may not be suitable for immersion/extensive exposure to these chemicals; a cryogenic label may be well-suited for -196°C storage but, depending on its size and nature of the container (type/shape of surface), it could fail in liquid nitrogen.
+Regardless of what you need the labels for, whether it’s resistance to xylene during histological analysis or to cryogenic temperatures for freezing patient specimens or primary cell lines, it’s always best to get your labels from a reputable manufacturer who will use only high-quality raw materials and provide reliable label printing services.
 They will also test them beforehand to ensure that they don’t fail and will often provide you a sample as well to ensure they are ideal for your unique conditions.